ChrisChares/shortcut/README.md

     openURL(url);
     //is really wrapping
     [UIApplication sharedApplication] openURL:url];
     //with a little convenience on top so that you don't have to include your app scheme
-    //within your own app
+    //when calling local URLs

 ## Usage